-You will also explore how business responds to external influences, such as ethical and
+You will also explore how business responds to external influences, such as ethical and environmental considerations, the economic climate and globalisation, and the interdependent nature of business.

 What assessment will I do?

 Unit % Assessment

 Business 01: Business Activity, 50% External Examination

 Marketing and People 1 hour 30 minutes

 Business 02: Operations, finance and 50% External Examination

 influences on business 1 hour 30 minutes